keithbuhler/keithbuhler.github.io/index.md

 I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226) and a philosophy instructor at Asbury University.

-I've been a classical educator in colleges and classical high schools for [8+ years](/Buhler-CV).
-I use immersive Socratic dialogue, great books, and humor to introduce folks to the great conversation.

 My [research](/research) centers on virtue ethics.
 I'm especially interested in the theories of Philippa Foot, John McDowell, and Alasdair MacIntyre.